-Vestas acknowledges the environmental impact of the rare earth mining and processing, and strive to minimise the impact as much as possible.
+Vestas acknowledges the environmental impact of the rare earth mining and processing, and strives to minimise the impact as much as possible.
 All types of mining and processing operations have environmental impacts, but it is up to industry players such as Vestas and our business partners to ensure these are minimised and managed.

-Vestas purchase its permanent magnets from reputable worldwide companies who source most of their rare earth elements from China.
-Currently, China provides approximately most of the world's rare earth elements supply.
+Vestas purchases its permanent magnets from reputable worldwide companies who source most of their rare earth elements from China.
+Currently, China provides the vast majority of the world's rare earth elements supply.
 Vestas'